LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Server Row Data

-LyteNyte Grid's server data source loads row data in slices and retrieves data on demand.
+LyteNyte Grid's server data source loads row data in slices and retrieves it on demand.

 Server Data Source Hook

-To use the server data source in LyteNyte Grid, import the useServerDataSource hook from the @1771technologies/lytenyte-pro package.
+To use the server data source, import the useServerDataSource hook from @1771technologies/lytenyte-pro.

 import { useServerDataSource } from "@1771technologies/lytenyte-pro";